sussy-code/smov/README.md

 Check out [this project's issues](https://github.com/JamesHawkinss/movie-web/issues) for inspiration for contribution.
 Pull requests are always welcome.

-**All pull requests must be merged into the `next` branch. it will then be deployed with the next version**
+**All pull requests must be merged into the `dev` branch. it will then be deployed with the next version**

 ## Credits